 What do you like most about the other?

-We both have very similar interests and are both ready to compromise to make the relationship work.
+We both have very similar interests and are ready to compromise to make the relationship work.

-To enquire about anniversary celebrations or special occassions at Wynyard Hall, please contact our Events Team.
+To inquire about anniversary celebrations or special occasions at Wynyard Hall, please contact our Events Team.
 Email email@example.com.